 Harris assisted in the negotiations with FOX Sports Arizona on a 20-year extension that began in 2016 and is the largest financial transaction in franchise history.

-The Winslow, Ariz., native played a key role in the opening of the D-backs' Spring Training home, Salt River Fields at Talking Stick, as well as the 2011 Major League Baseball All-Star Game held at Chase Field.
-Under Harris' guidance, through equity and debt restructures, the team has eliminated more than $200 million of debt in the last 10 years.
+The Winslow, Ariz., native played a key role in the opening of the D-backs’ Spring Training home, Salt River Fields at Talking Stick, as well as the 2011 Major League Baseball All-Star Game held at Chase Field.
+Under Harris’ guidance, through equity and debt restructures, the team has eliminated more than $350 million of debt.

-Harris originally joined the D-backs as Vice President, Finance, in July 1995 after leaving the Phoenix Suns and America West Arena, where he was the Financial Controller for 2 years.
+Harris originally joined the D-backs as Vice President, Finance in July 1995 after leaving the Phoenix Suns and America West Arena, where he was the Financial Controller of the arena for 2 years.

-Prior to entering the sports industry, he was employed by Gene A. Schwarzkopf, CPA, Ltd. for three years.
-He began his career in 1985 at Arthur Andersen & Co., and earned a B.A. in accounting from Arizona State University, where he also earned his master's Degree in Taxation.
+Prior to entering the sports industry, he was employed by Gene A. Schwarzkopf, CPA, Ltd. for 3 years.
+He began his career in 1985 at Arthur Andersen & Co.
+Harris earned a B.A. in accounting from Arizona State University, where he also earned his master’s degree in taxation.

 Harris is a board member of the Southwest Autism Research & Resource Center, a board member for the Arizona Diamondbacks Foundation, a member of the Thunderbirds and was inducted into the ASU School of Business Hall of Fame.

-Harris and his wife, Kathleen, reside in Phoenix and have four children: Sean, Sarah, Kelly and Katie.
+Harris and his wife, Kathleen, reside in Phoenix and have 4 children: Sean, Sarah, Kelly and Katie.